rfieve/data-structures-converters/README.md

 ## Documentation

-### `convertDLLtoBST`
+### `convertDLLtoBST`, `convertBSTtoDLLInstance`

-Converts a doubly-linked-list to a binary search tree, depending on a given compare function if provided.
+Converts a doubly linked list to a binary search tree, depending on a given compare function if provided.

 ```typescript
 const compare = (a: number, b: number) => a - b;